PrivateAIM/documentation/src/guide/deployment/hub-installation.md

 - Kubernetes and Helm 3 are available from the operator workstation.
 - The chosen [StorageClass](./hub-storage) has been tested.
 - An Ingress controller or Gateway API controller is installed.
-- DNS and TLS are prepared for the Hub hostname and, when bundled Harbor is enabled, a separate Harbor hostname.
-- The target namespace has been chosen.
-Prefer one Hub release per namespace.

 Harbor cannot be hosted below the Hub's path.
 If it is enabled, it needs its own hostname.